Ridesharing Driver

 Tap the clock icon to begin scheduling a ride

-If you aren’t matched with a driver in advance, you will still be matched with a driver around 20 minutes before your reservation.
+If you aren’t matched with a driver far in advance, you will still be matched with a driver around 20 minutes before your reservation.

 Uber notification saying that a driver accepted a reservation

-Drivers can accept your reservation in advance.
-Thanks Rene
+Drivers can accept your reservation in advance

 How to manage or cancel a reserved ride

-To update or cancel your reserved ride:
+To manage your reserved ride:

 There is no cancellation fee if you cancel more than 60 minutes before the reserved time, so there’s no penalty for adjusting your ride when your plans change.